 Wearing high heels can be a pain – quite literally.
-And, I’m definitely not a believer in the old “beauty is pain” adage.
+And, we’re definitely not a believer in the old “beauty is pain” adage.
 But, you don’t have to give up your heels completely to be comfortable.

 You really don’t have to forgo comfort for style.
 And, here in this article to prove it are the most comfortable heels you can wear, which both look and feel amazing.